CLRX/CLRX-mirror/doc/GcnInstrsSopk.md

 RELADDR - relative offset to this instruction (can be label or relative expresion).
 RELADDR = NEXTPC + SIMM16, NEXTPC - PC for next instruction.

-List of the instructions by opcode:
+List of instructions by opcode:

  Opcode     | Mnemonic (GCN1.0/1.1) | Mnemonic (GCN 1.2) | Mnemonic (GCN 1.4)
 ------------|----------------------|---------------------|-----------------------